yufree/blog/vitae/index.md

 ## Computer Skills

-- <s>I currently use Windows 8 but I am also working under Ubuntu for a long time, both of which are excellent operation system</s> Now I use Ubuntu again;

 - I use Tex(lyx) to layout my papers but sometimes I have to use Word and I am skilled at both of them;

-- Both of Vim and Emacs are good text editors, but in fact I use <s>notebook or </s>gedit for most of the time;

-- Most of my data analysis is done under RStudio wiht Knitr and I think repeatability studies are important for every scientist and I know how to use Excle, origin, SPSS, Matlab... but I just prefer R;
+- Most of my data analysis is done under RStudio wiht Knitr and I think repeatability studies are important for every scientist and I know how to use Excle, origin, SPSS, Octave... but I just prefer R;

-- Beamer is simple and Powerpoint is beautiful but recently I found html5 could be used to give a presentation well;
+- Beamer is simple and Powerpoint is beautiful but recently I found html5 could be used to show a bettter presentation;

-- <s>I use Endnote to manage my literatures and comment each of them, then I will use evernote to collect some novol ideas and bibtex for a paper</s>I use Zotero and 4share as webdev for attachment;
+- I use Zotero to manage my literatures and use 4share as webdev for attachment;

 - I learned C when I was a freshman then I also learned S, python and Matlab for simple programming in my research but I think shell is more powerful;

-- I could read stuctured codes and I just guess the usages of some codes when I need to use them but for most of the time, it works;
+- I could read stuctured codes and guess the usages of some functions by their names.
+For most of the time, it works;

 - I am also skilled to get aross the great firewall so never worried about it.